mcfletch/listener2/docs/installation.rst

 integrations for GTK-based applications, note that you will need to restart the applications entirely in order to pick up the IBus entry methods.

+You will sometimes find that the IBus  daemon forgets that it is supposed to be processing input events and will simply stop processing.
+To fix this you  need to restart the daemon.
+On KDE  you can accomplish this by right clicking on the input method widget  and choosing restart.